 As a social and professional network, CapSciComm seeks to connect professionals and students in journalism, public relations, creative, policy, public science, and research.
 We hope to encourage the exchange of ideas and opportunities across all fields that intersect with the need and practice of science communication.

 Our Mission: To connect science communicators in the Capital Region with resources and networks for professional development.

-Our Vision: Sustained science literacy among citizens and decision makers in the Capital Region through the support of science communication professionals.
+Our Vision: To sustain science literacy across communities in the Capital Region through the support of science communication professionals.

 The Sacramento region is home to UC Davis, Sacramento State, Los Rios Community College District, and myriad state and federal science agencies.
 It is fed by the Sierras, the twin rivers, Central Valley agriculture, and wine country industry.
 It is the forge for our state’s environmental and technology policies, and it continues to nurture companies and entrepreneurs in tech, health, and aerospace.

 All these qualities make our region a vibrant, critical hub of science, medicine, technology, and policy — and underscore the need for an active, engaged network of science communicators.
 We invite you to join us in our mission to #KeepScienceSpicy for California’s capital city and beyond!